forem/forem/docs/getting-started/start-app.md

 mode", which allows you to use the arrows up and down and inspect the logs.
 * The shortcut `q` will deactivate "scroll mode".

-please refer to [tmux][tmux] documentation for configuration and for additional shortcuts.
+Please refer to [tmux][tmux] documentation for more information around `tmux` configuration and for additional shortcuts.

 ## Resources